Kryssie03/alx-system_engineering-devops/README.md

-Create a script that switches the current user to the user betty. prints the effective username of the current user. prints all the groups the current user is part of.
+Create a script that switches the current user to the user betty. prints the effective username of the current user. prints all the groups the current user is part of. prints all the groups the current user is part of.